chipweinberger/flutter_blue_plus/README.md

     //   - anytime a notification arrives (if subscribed)
     //   - also when first listened to, it re-emits the last value for convenience.
 });

+// this is optional, but simplifies cleanup code device.cancelWhenDisconnected(chrSubscription);

 // enable notifications
 await characteristic.setNotifyValue(true);